jnozzi/cocoadev.com/markdown/NSWindowOAExtensions.md

-A category that adds some functionality to General/NSWindow.
+A category that adds some functionality to NSWindow.

 A particularly interesting method is
-    - (void)morphToFrame:(General/NSRect)newFrame overTimeInterval:(General/NSTimeInterval)morphInterval;
+    - (void)morphToFrame:(NSRect)newFrame overTimeInterval:(NSTimeInterval)morphInterval;
 which allows you to smoothly animate a window resizing.

 ----